 Meredith - Dragon Age 2

 Leader of the Templars in Kirkwall, Meredith certainly is not presented as someone you’d be lusting over.
-Paranoid, authoritarian, and with a murderous hatred of mages, you spend most the the game against her, or desperately trying to get her to stop being insane if you side with her.
-But often fan-casted as the iconic Gillian Anderson, there’s a mature attractiveness to Meredith—not to mention the inherent appeal of her being able to kick you ass.
+Paranoid, authoritarian, and with a murderous hatred of mages, you spend most of the game against her, or desperately trying to get her to stop being insane if you side with her.
+But often fan-casted as the iconic Gillian Anderson, there’s a mature attractiveness to Meredith—not to mention the inherent appeal of her being able to kick your ass.
 And those eyes.
 Almost makes me want to go genocidal in her honor.